-In May 2020, ENHERTU received BTD from the U.S. FDA for the treatment of patients with HER2 positive unresectable or metastatic gastric or GEJ adenocarcinoma who have received two or more prior regimens including trastuzumab and Orphan Drug Designation for gastric cancer, including GEJ adenocarcinoma.
-Two additional phase 2 trials DESTINY-Gastric02 and DESTINY-Gastric03 are underway further evaluating the use of ENHERTU in patients with HER2 positive metastatic gastric cancer.
+In October 2020, ENHERTU was granted Priority Review from the U.S. Food and Drug Administration (FDA) for the treatment of patients with HER2 positive metastatic gastric or gastroesophageal junction (GEJ)

+adenocarcinoma.
+In May 2020, ENHERTU received a Breakthrough Therapy Designation (BTD) and Orphan Drug Designation (ODD) for gastric cancer, including GEJ adenocarcinoma.

 In May 2020, ENHERTU also received a BTD for the treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have a HER2 mutation and with disease progression on or after platinum-based therapy.
+ENHERTU is not approved in the U.S. in either NSCLC or gastric cancer.

-In July 2020, the European Medicines Agency's Committee for Medicinal Products for Human Use granted ENHERTU accelerated assessment for the treatment of adults with unresectable or metastatic HER2 positive breast cancer who have received two or more prior anti-HER2 based regimens.
+In July 2020, the European Medicines Agency's Committee for Medicinal Products for Human Use granted accelerated assessment for the treatment of adults with unresectable or metastatic HER2 positive breast cancer who have received two or more prior anti-HER2 based regimens.